JuliaGenAI/HuggingFaceDatasets.jl/README.md

 ## Installation

-This package is under development and not registered yet.
+This package is currently under development and not registered yet.
+You can install it using the Julia package manager with the command

 ```julia
 pkg> add https://github.com/CarloLucibello/HuggingFaceDatasets.jl